Last Updated: May 6, 2024

 What was Paul Castellano's Net Worth?

 Paul Castellano was a construction tycoon in New York City and a wholesale meat merchant.
-He has been portrayed in several films including by Richard C. Sarafian in the 1996 HBO movie "Gotti," Abe Vigoda on the NBC TV movie "Witness to the Mob" in 1998, Sam Coppola in the 2001 TV movie "The Big Heist," and Chazz Palminteri on the 2001 TNT TV movie "Boss of Bosses."
+He has been portrayed in several films, including Richard C. Sarafian in the 1996 HBO movie "Gotti," Abe Vigoda in the NBC TV movie "Witness to the Mob" in 1998, Sam Coppola in the 2001 TV movie "The Big Heist," and Chazz Palminteri in the 2001 TNT TV movie "Boss of Bosses."
 His nephew Richard S. Castellano starred in The Godfather movie.
-Paul Castellano passed away on December 16, 1985 at 70 years old from multiple gunshot wounds.
+Paul Castellano passed away on December 16, 1985, at 70 years old, from multiple gunshot wounds.

 Wealth

-Paul Castellano's precise net worth is very difficult to pin down but, at the height his power in the early 80s, it's estimated that he was worth at least $20 million.
+Paul Castellano's precise net worth is very difficult to pin down but at the height of his power in the early 80s, it's estimated that he was worth at least $20 million.
 That's the same as around $50 million after adjusting for inflation.
-In his book, Sammy "The Bull" Gravano would later admit that in a typical year mob bosses like Paul and John Gotti would earn $10-15 million.
+In his book, Sammy "The Bull," Gravano would later admit that in a typical year, mob bosses like Paul and John Gotti would earn $10-15 million.

-In 1981, Castellano spent over a million dollars to build an extremely lavish 17-room mansion on Staten Island which later became known as The White House.
-The house has an Olympic-sized swimming pool, English garden and top-of-the-line Carrara marble throughout.
+In 1981, Castellano spent over a million dollars to build an extremely lavish 17-room mansion on Staten Island, which later became known as The White House.
+The house has an Olympic-sized swimming pool, an English garden, and top-of-the-line Carrara marble throughout.
 In order to pay for his lavish lifestyle, Castellano began demanding 15% cuts of his capos' earnings, up from the standard 10%.
-At the time many of his capos were struggling to make ends meet, so Paul's lavish mansion plus the increase in monthly tribute sewed the seeds that would eventually cause him to be assassinated.
+At the time, many of his capos were struggling to make ends meet, so Paul's lavish mansion plus the increase in monthly tribute sewed the seeds that would eventually cause him to be assassinated.

 Early Life